-M WARNING: Before proceeding with any maintenance, disconnect power source.
+MARNING: Before proceeding with any maintenance, disconnect power source.

 If the vacuum pump takes too long to attain full vacuum, it may require maintenance.
-Replace the diaphragm or the head assembly (see REPLACEMENT PARTS LIST), as necessary to obtain acceptable pump performance.
+Replace the diaphragm, gasket/flap valves or (when preferable) the entire head assembly23 (see REPLACEMENT PARTS LIST), as necessary to obtain acceptable pump performance.